Lazarus-org/dj-userpersona-manager/CODE_OF_CONDUCT.md

 - Added benchmarks to track performance improvements
 ```

-Thank you for contributing to `api-response-shaper`!
+Thank you for contributing to `dj-userpersona-manager`!
 We look forward to your contributions.